 The rent adjustment is calculated by multiplying the Price Change by the Actual Annual Consumption Per Room, not to exceed the Annual Maximum Consumption Standard Per Room for the type of fuel used in the building.
-You can find the price change and cap in our chart, 2014 Fuel Cost Adjustment Data, below.
+You can find the price change and cap in the chart, 2015 Fuel Cost Adjustment Data.
 That amount is then multiplied by 75 percent (.75) and divided by 12 to arrive at the Monthly Rent Adjustment Per Room for the building.

 If MCR Plus Cost Adjustment Exceeds MBR

-When you add the 2014 fuel cost adjustment for an apartment to the current maximum collectible rent (MCR), the result could exceed the sum of the apartment's maximum base rent (MBR) and the total allowable fuel cost adjustment amount indicated in Part IV of the Owner's Report form.
+When you add the 2015 fuel cost adjustment for an apartment to the current maximum collectible rent (MCR), the result could exceed the sum of the apartment’s MBR and the total allowable fuel cost adjustment amount indicated in Part IV of the Owner’s Report form.